You Know What Sailors Are (1954 film): Critical reception

 TV Guide writes, "beautiful women fill the screen at frequent intervals in this amiable comedy"; and AllMovie writes, "You Know What Sailors Are top-bills Akim Tamiroff as the president of a mythical Foreign country, but the film belongs to Donald Sinden as the well-meaning young officer who precipitates the whole affair."
+FilmInk argued the movie has "an endearing desire to please and technical competency" but "lack something."